compphil2mmae/compphil2mmae.github.io/content/en/publication/seidel-2017/index.md

 ---
 title: 'Précis zu *Selbst bestimmen.
-Eine philosophische Untersuchung personaler Autonomie*'
+Eine philosophische Untersuchung personaler Autonomie* (Précis on *Determining the Self.
+A philosophical investigation of personal autonomy*)'

 # Authors
 # A YAML list of author names